kshannon-ucsd/cogs8/pages/syllabus.md

 We anticipate you all doing well in this course; however, if you are feeling lost or overwhelmed, that's ok!
 Should that occur, we recommend: (i.) asking questions in/after class, (ii.) attending office hours, and/or (iii.) reaching out to course staff.

 Cheating and plagiarism have been and will be strongly penalized.
 If, for whatever reason, this website, or Gradescope is down, or something else prohibits you from being able to turn in an assignment on time, immediately contact course staff via email (attach your assignment/quiz/exam answers) or else it will be graded as late.

+ChatGPT and other AI assisted products are becoming more commonplace in student's lives.
+I take the stance that most students will invariably use these tools, despite any sort of policy.
+Furthermore enforcing such a policy is overly burdensome.
+In class we will discuss the appropirate use of ChatGPT, and our expectations if you choose to use it to help you with your work.

 ### Disability​ ​Access